suevalov/suevalov.com/content/blog/terminal-tips/index.md

 ---
-title: "Terminal Tips: iTerm2, oh-my-zsh and more"
+title: 'Terminal Tips: iTerm2, oh-my-zsh and more'
-slug: "terminal-tips"
+slug: 'terminal-tips'
-date: "2018-04-17"
+date: '2018-04-17'
 draft: false
-cover: "./iterm.jpg"
+cover: './iterm.jpg'
 showCoverInPost: true
 tags:
   - programming
   - tools
 ---

 My productivity heavily depends on the tool belt I use.
 Terminal is not an exception and I'd like to share my configuration and tweaks.